ShMonem/animSnapBases/config/README.dev.md

-## Code Navigation and Further Development
+## Code Navigation and Further Information

 - All parameters can be changed in `config/bases_config.json`.
   - The code expects that a directory ``input_data/<name>/<experiment>`` exists in the root directory,